Frequently Asked Questions

 Are scholarships available?

-There are several partial scholarships available for qualified candidates applying to the Core Program only.
+There are several partial scholarships available for qualified candidates.
 Recipients are chosen by a selection committee.

 What is the cost?